Construction’s “Fatal Four” cause majority of worker deaths

 Thursday May 23, 2019

 If you or a loved one makes a living working in construction in Connecticut, you probably have a strong understanding of the numerous dangers that come with the profession.
 Today’s construction workers face a tremendously dangerous work environment each day, and they injure themselves or die on the job at higher rates than workers in numerous other industries and professions.
-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we know that the same four factors cause the majority of today’s construction worker deaths, and we also recognize that many industry deaths could be avoidable if employers took more preventative measures to enhance safety.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we know that the same four factors cause the majority of today’s construction worker deaths, and we also recognize that many industry deaths could be avoidable if employers took more preventative measures to enhance safety.

 According to the U.S. Department of Labor’s Occupational Safety and Health Administration, more than 20% of all of 2017’s on-the-job fatalities within the private sector were in the construction industry.
 Furthermore, nearly 60% of those construction worker deaths resulted from one of four distinct circumstances.
 Because these same four factors played such a substantial role in construction worker deaths, they have become known as the industry’s “Fatal Four.”